neondatabase/website/content/docs/quickstart/node.md

 ---
-title: Getting Started with Node.js
+title: Run a Node.js app
 ---

 1. Add postgres client to your project.
 In this example we used [postgres.js](https://www.npmjs.com/package/postgres), but feel free to choose another one